MLAide/docs/docs/tutorial/model-training.md

 # Model Training

-In the last chapter we loaded the USA Housing dataset.
+In the last chapter, we have loaded the USA Housing dataset.
 Now we will train two different models on this dataset.
-All details of the training should be tracked in ML Aide.
+All details of the training will be tracked in ML Aide.

 ## Train Test Split
-But before we train our model we have to split the dataset for training and testing.
+Before we train our model, we have to split the dataset for training and testing.
-Usually a split will be done randomly.
+Usually, the split will be done randomly.
 ML Aide helps you to keep things reproducible.

-We will start a new run to track the split.
-Also we will set the dataset as an input artifact.
+We start a new run to track the split.
+Also, we set the dataset as an input artifact.

 ```python
 artifact_ref = ArtifactRef(name="USA housing dataset", version=1)